Marketing and advertising strategies have changed with the times.

 Focusing on the user instead of the purchase means you can act as a guide by design.

-Too much focus on purchase means once a transaction is made, there’s far less a company can do to ensure better experiences with a product or service.
+Too much focus on a purchase means once a transaction is made, there’s far less a company can do to ensure better experiences with a product or service.

 That’s not to say these more traditional brands don’t have retention methods built in place.
 Most of them have customer service and social media departments.
 But these methods are contingencies instead of being the main facets of a marketing plan.